Apply

 March - June

-Applications for Caldwell County Habitat’s Homeownership Program are accepted from March 1 through June 30.
+Applications for Caldwell County Habitat’s Homeownership Program are accepted from March 1 to June 30.
 Application packets are available online (to print) or at the Habitat Office and ReStore.

-Completed applications should be returned to the Habitat office by June 30.
-Verification of all income should be included with the completed application.
+Completed applications must be submitted to the Habitat office by June 30.
+Verification of all income should accompany the completed application.
 Examples of income verification:

-• If you are self-employed, two years of current tax returns
+- If you are self-employed, provide two years of recent tax returns

-Applications are screened to determine the applicant's Ability to Pay a Habitat mortgage.
-The applicant's yearly income must fall within Habitat’s income guidelines (listed in the application packet).
-In addition, the applicant must have satisfactory credit demonstrating their ability and willingness to repay the mortgage.
-Credit reports will be obtained on applicants whose income falls within the income guidelines.
+Applications are assessed to determine the applicant's ability to pay a Habitat mortgage.
+The applicant's annual income must align with Habitat’s income guidelines (provided in the application packet).
+Additionally, the applicant must have acceptable credit, indicating their capability and willingness to repay the mortgage.
+Credit reports will be gathered for applicants whose income meets the stated guidelines.

 Homeowner Information Meeting